 Covington – 10am

-The 58th annual Krewe of Covington Lions Club parade, traditionally a small truck and wagon parade ideal for families, gets a big boost in 2017, recalling larger parades of past decades.
-The lineup includes walking groups, musicians, riders, antique car owners and more, and will be led by Honorary Grand Marshal Lt.
-Governor Billy Nungesser.
+Founded in 1959, this is the 59th annual parade for the Krewe of Covington Lions Club.
+The lineup includes walking groups, musicians, riders, antique car owners and more to be announced.
 Follows the same route as the Krewe of Olympia.

 Mystic Krewe of Covington